gitops-bridge-dev/kubecon-2024-eu-argocon/README.md

 ## Migrate workloads from nodegroup to karpenter (mode=karpenter)
 1. Take as input the nodegroup name `team-a-12345`
+1. Check if nodepool is present with nodegroup name if it is then stop
 1. Generate karpenter nodeclass and nodepool, otherwise skip
     - `genkarpenter.py <nodegroup>`
     - Apply karpenter resources via apply or gitops (ie. ArgoCD) if generated file, otherwise skip